TheGoodlike13/liberty_or_death/README.md

 to propagate the bloody wave function instead of collapsing it, making it ever more increasingly confusing as to what the actual state of the thing I'm trying to understand actually is.
 At some point the cat will have hypothetical babies and I still won't know if it died or not.

+The next object class is 'account'.
+Sounds reasonable enough, what it do?
+According to [RFC](https://datatracker.ietf.org/doc/html/rfc1274#section-8.3.3), it seems to basically add a user id and some metadata.
+But we have a problem here.
+You see, there is no 'userid' key in the [#slap_account](#slap_account) example.
+I mean, sure, there's 'uid' which OBVIOUSLY is supposed to refer to the user id.
+But the RFC clearly says 'userid'.
+So, on one hand you could say that the name of the attribute is probably "made up" by everyone who ends up using it.
+On the other hand, if that's the case, then how on earth would you ensure the attribute exists if you want to follow the RFC requirements?
+Does each LDAP implementation provide their own attirbute names for compliance with RFC?
+Do they just not comply with RFC?
+Does some future RFC I don't know of expand the definition and this is just an outdated version?
+Is RFC even important???
+The ~~dream~~ world is collapsing.
+Great.